GamerKing7844/Cosmos-Hub/README.md

 ### About the exploit:

-Cosmos Hub is a feature packed universal exploit for Roblox that uses Rayfield UI to deliver the best and most seamless user experience possible.
+Cosmos Hub is a feature packed, open source, universal exploit for Roblox that uses Rayfield UI to deliver the best and most seamless user experience possible.

 ### How to use: